bhj/KaraokeEternal/docs/index.md

 ## Overview

 Host awesome local karaoke parties where anyone can join using their phone.
-Supports CD+Graphics (cdg + mp3/m4a) and video (mp4) files.
+Supports CD+Graphics (cdg+mp3/m4a) and video (mp4) files.

 ### Server